yeehaa123/elab/CHAT/platform.md

 In order to initiate a fruitful debate about the use of coding in the humanities it is crucial to substantially increase the degree of digital literacy.
-It is our conviction, that people that do not know how to read and write code are not truly digital literate.
+It is our conviction, that people that do not know how to read and write code are not truly digitally literate.
 Therefore education should play an important role in the formation of a center for humanities and technology.